COVID - 19: Training & Implementation Strategy

 In 2020 the global pandemic created by COVID-19, also known as Coronavirus, has impacted the way of life of almost every person on the globe.
 All staff have confidently passed essential training to understand the pandemic and how to ensure our playgroup remains a safe place for our children, staff and parents to be .
 The course completed explains what COVID-19 is, methods to prevent infection and how as a playgroup we can put in place special measures recommended by the UK Government.

 Regular staff & committee meetings have been put into place to keep a continued dialog of our COVID-19 Stategy, using the completed awareness training to create risk assessments and put into place effective control measures - some of which are outlined below:

-To reduce the number of people outside Playgroup, one adult is to bring your child in where possible.
-Drop off and pick up times will be staggered and parents should not arrive at Playgroup before their time and to keep 2 metres from any other families whilst they wait to be called.
+To reduce the number of people outside Playgroup, one adult is to bring their child in where possible.
+Adults to keep 2 metres from any other families whilst they wait to be called.

 Children will be met at the door or gate by a staff member and will have their temperature checked before being taken to wash their hands.

 Staff will also have their temperatures checked and will wash hands on arrival.
 Any staff displaying symptoms of COVID-19 will be sent home and Playgroup may have to close that day due to short staffing.

 If a member of staff becomes unwell at Playgroup we will send them home and depending on the time and the number of children and other adults may need to close the group.

 If a child becomes unwell with COVID-19 symptoms whilst at Playgroup one staff member, who will wear PPE, will take them to a separate area and remain with them whilst their parents are called.